Skip to main content

 The Renewables Framework: Policy Intention document below outlines key policy issues the BCER will consider within the regulatory framework for wind and solar projects.
 It contains a description of the issue under consideration, a statement of the BCER’s policy intention relating to it, and a set of potential options to illustrate the different ways in which the issue could potentially be managed.

-Click the image below to open the pdf document:
+Click the image below to open the PDF document:

 Public engagement on the discussion paper has closed.
 Please submit any feedback to info@rep-spa.ca.
 We will continue to review and consider feedback received as we move to the next stage of regulatory development.
 The following information has been retained for archival purposes only: